 When we’re trying to attract a new partner, we employ all our talents of flirting – but we often drop this act when we settle into long term relationships.
 Yet a little flirting can really add some spice to your sexual fun.
 Having a secret code in the form of a special look you can use across the dinner table or across the room at a party is great fun.
+The menopause and libido can be fun again.
 It can mean anything naughty, but only the two of you will know.

 Get in touch

 Skin is one of the most erogenous zones in our body and a simple cuddle causes the release of oxytocin, a feel good hormone.
 When we’re sexually aroused, oxytocin levels increase significantly, a main factor in achieving an orgasm, which in turn, causes the release of more oxytocin.